Ank206/RandomProjects/Notes.md

 ---

 The above is an important piece of the Code that helps to change the properties of the elements that are "NOT SELECTED" using the JAVASCRIPT.

+---

+To make the NamePlate static implement it as the card.